youaresherlock/PythonPractice/README.md

 # PythonPractice
-the code I learn Python
+the practice code during My learning for Python